zeusdeux/observe-element-in-viewport/Readme.md

   // a threshold of 90 means, trigger the inHandler when atleast 90%
   // of target is visible.
 It triggers the outHandler when the amount of
   // visible portion of the target falls below 90%.
-  // If this has more than one value, the lowest threshold is what marks the
+  // If this array has more than one value, the lowest threshold is what
-  // target as having left the viewport
+  // marks the target as having left the viewport
   threshold: [90]
-}, inHandler, outHandler, target)
+})
 ```

 ### One time query to check if `target` element is in viewport